 • Applicants moving out of the USA will require an AES Export Declaration form.

-All export documentation can be handled directly by LAC to ease your moving process, however we do not offer customs clearance services at destination for personal shipments.
+All export documentation can be handled directly by LAC to ease your moving process.

-By contacting your local consulate you will be able to get a list of reputable customs brokers that will help you clearing your items, and obtaining duty-free entry of your used household goods and personal effects.
+As we do not offer customs clearance services at destination for personal shipments, we recommend that you contact your local consulate to get a list of reputable customs brokers.
+They will be able to help you clearing your items, and obtaining duty-free entry of your used household goods and personal effects.

 You can choose from a variety of options including refrigerated, ventilated, and insulated containers.
 However, dry storage containers are commonly used for shipping household goods and furniture overseas.